onzfonz/comp227/src/content/7/en/part7e.md

 npm outdated --depth 0
 ```

-The one-year-old project that is used in [part 8](/part8) of this course already has quite a few outdated dependencies:
+A one-year-old project that is used in [part 8](/part8) of this course already has quite a few outdated dependencies:

 ![npm outdated output of patientor](../../images/7/33x.png)